yaptide/docs/docs/scoring.md

 ### Narrow cylinder along the beam axis

-Lets start with adding a cylinder with radius of 1cm and length of 12cm along the beam axis, spanning from -2cm to 12cm along Z axis.
+Let's start with adding a cylinder with radius of 1cm and length of 12cm along the beam axis, spanning from -2cm to 12cm along Z axis.
-By pressing "Add detector" button a new item will be added to the list of detectors.
+By pressing `+ DETECTOR` button a new item will be added to the list of detectors.
 Change the settings as follows:

 - Rename the detector to `AlongBeamAxis`.
 - Set the position in PLACEMENT section.
 To get correct span we set center to (0,0,4) cm.